anirudhb-a/socialmedia/README.md

    <p> As a commuter who frequently drives to work alone, I want to be able to find other commuters in my area who are traveling to the same location, so that I can save money on gas, reduce my carbon footprint, and have some company on my commute.
 In the car pooling application, I want to be able to specify my origin and destination, as well as my preferred departure time, so that I can find other commuters who are traveling on a similar route and schedule.
 I also want to be able to see the profiles of potential carpool partners, including their name, photo, and rating from other users, so that I can feel comfortable sharing a ride with them.
 Once I find a carpool partner, I want to be able to message them within the app to coordinate details such as pick-up location and any other specific requirements or preferences we may have.
 Finally, I want the app to have a rating and feedback system, so that I can rate my carpool partner and provide feedback on the ride, to help other users in the future make an informed decision when choosing a carpool partner.

  <h2> Driver </h2>
+As a driver who frequently drives to specific location , I want to be able to decide the rider who I take along , after reviewing their personal information.
+I want to give feedback on the various riders who I take along .
+I want to set the route I take and the date and time of the route .
+I want to decide the car I use and number of seats of available.
+I want to see the fare for all the passengers I take along.
+I want to see history of specific riders for a window of 15 days prior to the drive.
+I want to have an option to decline or ignore a specific rider

  <h2> Rider </h2>
 	As a rider, I want to be able to cancel a ride if my plans change and receive a refund if applicable, so that I can have flexibility in my travel plans.